lambda-curry/lc-component-library/README.md

 ## ESbuild

-We're utilizing esbuild for the builds: https://esbuild.github.io/ A few things to note:
+We're utilizing esbuild for the builds: https://esbuild.github.io/

+A few things to note:

-- Currently the postcss.config.js is using a new format (utilized by storybook), so we are replicating the config within esbuild.msj.
-Updates for postcss should be done in both places for now.
+- Currently the `postcss.config.js` is using a new format (utilized by storybook), so we are replicating the config within `esbuild.msj`.
+Updates for PostCSS should be done in both places for now.
-- I copied the source code for the esbuild postcss and svgr plugins and using them within our project (`esbuild.postcss.js` and `esbuild.svgr.js`).
-In order to get SVGs working, we convert them all to javascript files with SVGR, but the imports in the compiled javascript files were still expecting `.svg`, so `esbuild.svgimport.js` is a custom plugin that rewrites those imports to their expected `.js` file.
+- We copied the source code for the esbuild PostCSS and SVGR plugins.
+We are using them within our project (`esbuild.postcss.js` and `esbuild.fileImport.js`).
+In order to get SVGs (and other image assets) working, we convert them all to javascript files with SVGR, but the imports in the compiled JavaScript files were still expecting `.svg`, so `esbuild.fileImport.js` is a custom plugin that rewrites those imports to their expected `.js` file.

+## TypeScript

+The `tsconfig.json` is set up to interpret `dom` and `esnext` types, as well as `react` for `jsx`.
+Adjust according to your needs.

 ## Storybook